rl1987/trickster.dev/tricksterblog/content/post/recon-ng-modular-framework-for-osint-automation.md

 If we wanted to go back to default workspaces, we can say `workspaces load default`.
 To remove a workspace we no longer need we can say `workspaces remove`.

-Internally each workspace will have SQLite database for persisting the data.

 Like mentioned before, a recon-ng module is pluggable piece of code that can loaded when needed.
 All the modules are stored in a separate git repo called [recon-ng-marketplace](https://github.com/lanmaster53/recon-ng-marketplace).
 Run